Islands In the Stream | TAB

 This is a test to see if being a professional guitar player is for you.

-Playing Islands In The Stream is a perfect opportunity for you to test this, here’s the intro.
+Islands In The Stream is a perfect opportunity to test this approach.
+Here’s the intro:

-I’m including the guitar stab on the 3+, but also play a big chord to fatten up the first chord, helping the keyboards out, without getting in the way.
+I’ve included the guitar stab on the 3+, but also a big chord to fatten up the first chord, helping the keyboards without overpowering them.

 Here’s the verse.

-The rhythm on the 2 is joining the snare, the 3 + is the guitar stab.
-The F/A riff only happens in the first verse, before we go to a bridge it’s not there.
-Getting details like that right is imperative.
+The rhythm on beat 2 locks in with the snare, while the 3+ is the guitar stab.
+The F/A riff only appears in the first verse, before the bridge.
+Getting these details right is key.

 Here’s the bridge, now we go off-piste.